March 2020 brought upon unprecedented time for travelers.

 Don’t only look for last-minute cruise deals!
-As you may know, most cruises around the world are currently not sailing as of late March.
+As you may know, most cruises around the world are currently not sailing.
 The CDC currently recommends against cruise travel and there is a pause in cruising, with most lines extending it well into the year.

 Cruising in 2020 may prove impossible.
 But you can still book a deal for the future!